Cascais - Things to Do in Cascais in May

 Cascais Market Nights

-The 100-year-old Mercado da Vila stays open until midnight every Friday in May — farmers from Sintra bring strawberries that taste like strawberries, and the fishmonger slices octopus so fresh it still changes color under the fluorescent lights.
+The 100-year-old Mercado da Vila stays open until midnight every Friday in May, farmers from Sintra bring strawberries that taste like strawberries, and the fishmonger slices octopus so fresh it still changes color under the fluorescent lights.
 Jazz trios play between the produce stalls, turning grocery shopping into accidental nightlife.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Portuguese breakfast happens at 11 AM — arrive at Pastelaria Garrett before 10 AM and you'll wonder why it's empty; after 11, locals queue out the door for coffee and warm bread.
-The train to Lisbon costs the same as a coffee if you buy the 24-hour pass — but you must purchase it from the machine, not the ticket office, because the clerk only sells single journeys to tourists who don't know better.
-Tuesday is fish day — restaurants get deliveries from Setúbal port, so order the grilled sea bass at Mar do Inferno before 1 PM when the morning catch sells out.
-Portuguese people don't eat dinner before 8:30 PM — if you see restaurants full at 7 PM, you're surrounded by other tourists paying tourist prices for frozen bacalhau.
-The best beach isn't Praia da Rainha — walk 15 minutes east past the marina to Praia da Conceição, where locals bring picnic blankets and the water stays shallow enough for wading 200 meters (650 feet) out.
+Portuguese breakfast happens at 11 AM, arrive at Pastelaria Garrett before 10 AM and you'll wonder why it's empty; after 11, locals queue out the door for coffee and warm bread.
+The train to Lisbon costs the same as a coffee if you buy the 24-hour pass, but you must purchase it from the machine, not the ticket office, because the clerk only sells single journeys to tourists who don't know better.
+Tuesday is fish day, restaurants get deliveries from Setúbal port, so order the grilled sea bass at Mar do Inferno before 1 PM when the morning catch sells out.
+Portuguese people don't eat dinner before 8:30 PM, if you see restaurants full at 7 PM, you're surrounded by other tourists paying tourist prices for frozen bacalhau.
+The best beach isn't Praia da Rainha, walk 15 minutes east past the marina to Praia da Conceição, where locals bring picnic blankets and the water stays shallow enough for wading 200 meters (650 feet) out.

 Avoid These Mistakes

-Booking Sintra for the same day as Cascais — the 40-minute train journey becomes 90 minutes when you factor in station transfers, and you'll spend more time in transit than exploring palaces.
-Wearing flip-flops on the coastal walking trail — the 7 km (4.3 mile) path from Cascais to Guincho includes 2 km (1.2 miles) of boardwalk with gaps wide enough to catch a toe, plus sandstone sections that shred cheap sandals.
-Assuming 'fish soup' is light broth — Portuguese sopa de peixe is essentially fish stew with potatoes, enough for two people, and ordering it as a starter means you won't have room for mains.
+Booking Sintra for the same day as Cascais, the 40-minute train journey becomes 90 minutes when you factor in station transfers, and you'll spend more time in transit than exploring palaces.
+Wearing flip-flops on the coastal walking trail, the 7 km (4.3 mile) path from Cascais to Guincho includes 2 km (1.2 miles) of boardwalk with gaps wide enough to catch a toe, plus sandstone sections that shred cheap sandals.
+Assuming 'fish soup' is light broth, Portuguese sopa de peixe is essentially fish stew with potatoes, enough for two people, and ordering it as a starter means you won't have room for mains.

-Explore Activities in Cascais
+Explore More Activities in Cascais